-2012 Notable State Document Award for School Report Cards Database Website presented to EOC and South Carolina Department of Education by the South Carolina State Library 7.2.
+• 2012 Notable State Document Award for Reading Performance in South Carolina, a document reporting on state and district level reading achievement presented to EOC by the South Carolina State Library.

+7.2.
 What are your performance levels and trends for the key measures on customer satisfaction and dissatisfaction (a customer is defined as an actual or potential user of your organization's products or services)?
 How do your results compare to those of comparable organizations?

 Mission accomplishment is measured through improvement in student and school performance on state standards-based tests and the school and district rating system.
 Status reports are published in February and are available on the agency website.
-The tables below show the Absolute Ratings and the Growth Ratings for schools and school districts for 2011:
+The tables below show the Absolute Ratings and the Growth Ratings for schools and school districts for 2012: